bhavinbpalan90/bits-apidcns-assignment2/README.md

 1. **Update OpenAI API Key before Proceeding further**

     1. Login in Open AI Platform to generate the API Key.
+    2. Login into hugging Face Platform to get API Key
-    2. Update the key in .env file in the placeholder.
+    3. Update the relevant key in .env file in the placeholder specificed for each of it.

 2. **Execute Python to get Response**